 Such representational power, mainly due to the transparency/explicitness of the representation, has never before been available in any mathematical formalism, and it is this newly discovered power that we will have to learn to garner and exploit, starting literally from scratch.
-The full practical implications of such a representation is overwhelming since it includes, in particular, the concept of a "structural measurement process" [24].
-But even outside the considerations of structural measurement, we are still faced with the unprecedented challenge of gradually developing the mathematics of such generative entities, which no doubt will require the development of completely new "tools" as compared to those developed within the classical numeric-based mathematics.
-(By perusing [11] it is not difficult to get a feeling why this is so.)
-However, for incremental progress, it is important to keep in mind that the development of any formalism proceeds much more effectively and efficiently if, at least initially, we separate the issues related to formalism construction from the purely implementational ones when necessary.
-Of course, one of the more immediate promises of such a powerful representation is the incredible reliability it affords in the solution of problems in pattern recognition and other "information retrieval" areas.
+The full practical implications of such a representation are overwhelming since they include, in particular, the concept of a "structural measurement process" [14].
+But even outside the considerations of structural measurement, we are still faced with the unprecedented challenge of gradually developing the mathematics of such temporal entities, which no doubt will require the development of completely new "tools" as compared to those developed within the classical numeric-based mathematics.
+(By perusing [1] it is not difficult to get a feeling why this is so.)
+However, for incremental progress, it is important to keep in mind that the development of any formalism proceeds much more effectively and efficiently if, at least initially, when necessary, we separate the issues related to formalism construction from the purely implementational ones.
+Of course, one of the more immediate promises of such a powerful representation is the reliability it affords in the solution of problems in pattern recognition and other information retrieval areas.